Office of the Secretary, USDA.

 Comment: A voucher program does not have adequate safeguards.
 Two commenters claimed that the proposed rule authorizes a voucher program for religious organizations without instituting adequate constitutional safeguards and requested that the rule be revised to comply with the framework instituted by Zelman v.
 Simmons Harris, 536 U.S. 639 (2002).
 These commenters stated that secular alternatives are not available in the social service context, eliminating the possibility of real choice by program beneficiaries.

 USDA Response: USDA respectfully declines to adopt the recommendations of the commenters.
-Any USDA-funded programs that were to involve indirect funding would, of course, have to comply with Federal law—which includes current legal precedent such as Zelman.
+Any USDA-funded programs that were to involve indirect funding would, of course, have to Start Printed Page 41380comply with Federal law—which includes current legal precedent such as Zelman.
 USDA believes that the above discussion and the rule adequately address these commenters' constitutional concerns.

 Construction of Structures